zaiisao/Documentation/en/Interactive Broadcast/ios_video.md

 title: Integrate the SDK
 description:
 platform: iOS
-updatedAt: Wed Dec 12 2018 02:51:29 GMT+0000 (UTC)
+updatedAt: Wed Dec 12 2018 02:51:33 GMT+0000 (UTC)
 ---
 # Integrate the SDK
-This page contains information on how to prepare the development environment before enabling a video call with the Agora Video SDK.
+This page contains information on how to prepare the development environment before enabling a call/live broadcast with the Agora SDK for iOS.

 ## Prerequisites